mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-identities.md

 ![Identities portal filtered by User](./img/manage-identities/identities_portal_filtered_by_user.png)

 The Identities section allows user account management through individual role assignment.
-This means that the users with an assigned Company role have been directly granted a binding on the Company.
+This means that the users with an assigned Company role have been directly granted access to the Company.

 A user role in the Company can be modified: to do so, simply click on the edit button for the desired user row and select the new role.